fauzan264/crowdfunding/README.md

 # BWA rowdfunding

 ## Description
 This project is based on the **Build with Angga** learning flow, enhanced with custom improvisations.
-It involves developing a full-stack web application with a Vue.js-based front-end, a Golang-based back-end, and a PostgreSQL database.
+It involves developing a full-stack web application with a Vue.js-based front-end, a Golang-based back-end, and a MySQL database.

 ### **Learning Flow**
 1. **Slicing HTML to Vue Template**